Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

 Transformation of datasets
 ---------------------------------------------

-In a lot of use cases, one neds to preprocss the data, before it can be used for the problem. for example th man of a dataset is to be removed, or labels need to be changed in order to fit into the shark scheme which assumes the existance of all class labels.
+In a lot of use cases, one needs to preprocess the data, before it can be used for the problem.
+For example, the mean of a dataset is to be removed, or labels need to be changed in order to fit into the shark scheme which assumes the existence of all class labels.
 For this, shark provides a smart transformation mechanism.
-Lt's assume we have a function object f and g such that f(input) returns the tranformed input vector and g(label) the transformed label.
+Lt's assume we have a function object f and g such that f(input) returns the transformed input vector and g(label) the transformed label.
 Than we can transform data sets by::

    Data<RealVector> data;//initial dataset;